Saturday, September 22, 2012

 If you follow me on Twitter, then you probably already know that I’ve landed a volunteer gig with the website Gaming Angels.
 I’m not going to lie: I’m really bummed about that whole lack of pay thing, as I was unaware of the addendum posted to the initial “We’re Hiring!” notice because I had already gone after the position and felt no need to check out the original post.
 Nevertheless, I wanted to do it, and so I am.

-With that being said, I’m reposting my first article for them here (with a couple of minor tweaks in the form of a few handy-dandy links), as it was originally intended for this blog anyway.
+With that being said, I’m reposting my first article for them here (with a couple of minor tweaks in the form of a few handy-dandy links, and some general edits), as it was originally intended for this blog anyway.
 Enjoy, and don’t forget to look for some of my game-oriented ramblings (such as this bitchin' Hands-on of the RE6 demo) over there!

 Zombies and Lickers and… Children?!
 Oh, my!